dib-lab/2022-dominating-set-differential-abundance-example/README.md

 ### Running the workflow on a cluster

-If you're working on a cluster like slurm, you can use the following command to submit each rule as a job.
+If you're working on a cluster/remote computer with a job scheduler (e.g. slurm), you can use the following command to submit each rule as a job.
 You'll need to update information about the partition to match your cluster.

 ```